-Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the (e.g., newly established Emergency Shelter).
-Authorized Agency Representative Signature:D ate Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for person homeless.
+Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted a Homeless Assistance application to HUD or otherwise be recognized by the CoC as panewly established Emergency Shelter). • Authorized Agency Representative Signature: Date Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive serv homeless.
 Loss of such assistance would result in a return to homelessness (ex.
-Households in Rapi Programs, residents of Permanent Supportive Housing Programs participating in Moving On, etc.) Authorized Agency Representative Signature: This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the moc CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the inventory.
-Immediately prior to entering the household's current living situation, the person(s) named above was residing in: s/were emergency shelter OR applace unfit for human habitation Authorized Agency Representative Signature: Date:
+House Rehousing Programs, residents of Permanent Supportive Housing Programs participat eholds in Rapid Authorized Agency Representative Signature: This referring agency must appear on the CoC's Housing Inventory Chart submitted as s part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC inventory. as part of the CoC Immediately prior to entering the household's current living situation, the person(s) name residing in: ned above was/were emergency shelter OR a place unfit for human habitation Authorized Agency Representative Signature: Date: